vmware/cloud-provider-for-cloud-director/README.md

 ## Terminology
 1. VCD: VMware Cloud Director
 2. ClusterAdminRole: This is the role that has enough rights to create and administer a Kubernetes Cluster in VCD.
-This role can be created by cloning the [vApp Author Role](https://docs.vmware.com/en/VMware-Cloud-Director/10.3/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-BC504F6B-3D38-4F25-AACF-ED584063754F.html) and then adding the following rights (details on adding the rights below can be found in the [CSE docs](https://github.com/rocknes/container-service-extension/blob/cse_3_1_docs/docs/cse3_1/RBAC.md#additional-required-rights)):
+This role can be created by cloning the [vApp Author Role](https://docs.vmware.com/en/VMware-Cloud-Director/10.3/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-BC504F6B-3D38-4F25-AACF-ED584063754F.html) and then adding the following rights (details on adding the rights below can be found in the [CSE docs](https://vmware.github.io/container-service-extension/cse3_1/RBAC.html#additional-required-rights)):
    1. Full Control: VMWARE:CAPVCDCLUSTER
    2. Edit: VMWARE:CAPVCDCLUSTER
    3. View: VMWARE:CAPVCDCLUSTER
 3. ClusterAdminUser: For CPI functionality, there needs to be a set of additional rights added to the `ClusterAdminRole` as described in the "Additional Rights for CPI" section below.
 The Kubernetes Cluster needs to be **created** by a user belonging to this **enhanced** `ClusterAdminRole`.
 For convenience, let us term this user as the `ClusterAdminUser`.

 ## VMware Cloud Director Configuration
-In this section, we assume that the Kubernetes cluster is created using the [Container Service Extension](https://github.com/vmware/container-service-extension).
-However that is not a mandatory requirement.
+In this section, we assume that the Kubernetes cluster is created using the Container Service Extension 4.0.
+However, that is not a mandatory requirement.

 **Note:** NSX-T with NSX Advanced Load Balancer is a prerequisite to use LoadBalancers with CPI of VCD.